Mirandadaa/mica-gd300/lectures/proj-storytelling.md

 Pick a short story of any genre from newspaper, book, article, essay, podcast, etc.

 Analyze the story - What is it about?
 Who are involved?
 Where is it happening?
 What is the tone of the story?
 What is [the structure](https://en.wikipedia.org/wiki/Dramatic_structure) of the story?
-Is there a [story arc](https://en.wikipedia.org/wiki/Story_arc)?
+Is there a [character arc](https://en.wikipedia.org/wiki/Character_arc)?

 Write the same story in three different versions.
 In twenty words, eighty words and 200+ words.
 What are the essential elements of the story?
 What are the interesting details?
 What are the things you may add/change/omit?